 (4) We have concluded an agreement with Zammad GmbH. for contract data processing.

 3. Use of Mailjet as a contract data processor

 (2) Mailjet may use the recipient's data in pseudonymized form, i.e. without assignment to a user, to optimize or improve its own services, e.g. for technical optimization of the distribution and presentation of the newsletter or for statistical purposes.
 However, the distribution service does not use the data of our newsletter recipients to contact them itself or to pass the data on to third parties.

 (1) This platform uses Google Analytics, a web analysis service of Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (hereinafter "Google").
 Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyze how visitors use the site.
 The information generated by the cookies about your use of this platform is usually transferred to a Google server in the USA and stored there.
 However, by anonymizing your IP address on this platform, Google will previously truncate your IP address within member states of the European Union or in other states party to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.
+The data is deleted by Google 14, 26, 38 or 50 months after your (last) visit to our website.
 On behalf of the operator of this website, Google will use this information to evaluate your use of the platform, to compile reports on website activity and to provide the website operator with further services associated with website and internet use.

 (2) The (anonymized) IP address transmitted by your browser within the framework of Google Analytics will not be merged with other Google data.

 (3) A detailed description of the cookies used in connection with the use of Google Analytics can be found here.